-- Some noise from the movement of trucks, machinery and reversing beepers.
+- Some noise and possible vibration from the movement of trucks, machinery and reversing beepers.

 - Temporary changes to parking and traffic conditions.
 Please observe traffic management signage and traffic controllers at each location.

 - Lane and temporary road closures (including localised detours), as well as reduced speed limits near work areas.

 - Pedestrian access around the works will be maintained at all times.

-We will continue to keep local residents and businesses regularly informed about the works through letters, newsletters, door knocks and web updates.
+- We will continue to keep local residents and businesses regularly informed about the works via email, letters, newsletters, door knocks and web updates.

 What is happening

-Inspections of the Williamstown main sewer revealed it is in poor condition and needs to be upgraded.
+Inspections of the Williamstown main sewer revealed it was in poor condition and needed to be upgraded.
 The project is improving the condition of the sewer by rehabilitating the existing sewer pipe and associated manholes.

 - relining the existing 4.4 kilometre Williamstown main sewer using trenchless technology – now complete